Cosmetic Surgery Claims How Much Compensation Can I Claim For Negligence?

 The time frame for this type of compensation claim is usually around 8 months.
 However, different injuries or illnesses and different cases can mean that certain cases may take longer.

 We find that one of the most difficult challenges facing potential claimants is finding the funds to launch a compensation claim.
 Cosmetic surgery procedures can be expensive in their own right.
-If a complication has led to additional expenditure and an absence from work, then putting together the funds to hire a legal team can be tough.
+If a complication has led to additional expenditure and an absence from work, then putting together the funds to hire a legal team of medical negligence experts can be tough.

 - Highly qualified representatives who will work tirelessly on your behalf.